DFE-Digital/early-years-foundation-reform/README.md

 [![Deploy to Staging](https://github.com/DFE-Digital/early-years-foundation-reform/workflows/azure-deploy-stage/badge.svg)](https://github.com/DFE-Digital/early-years-foundation-reform/actions)
 [![Deploy to Production](https://github.com/DFE-Digital/early-years-foundation-reform/workflows/azure-deploy-prod/badge.svg)](https://github.com/DFE-Digital/early-years-foundation-reform/actions)

-# Help for early years providers
+# Help For Early Years Providers

-This is an application, written in Ruby on Rails (Version 7) based on the [DFE-Digital](rails-template) template.
-It uses a[Contenful](https://app.contentful.com/spaces/dvmeh832nmjc/) workspace for the content, managed by the content editors in the Help for early years providers service.
+This is an application, written in Ruby on Rails (Version 7), based on the [DFE-Digital](rails-template) template.
+It uses a [Contenful](https://app.contentful.com/spaces/dvmeh832nmjc/) workspace for the content, managed by the content editors in the Help For Early Years Providers service.

 Optionally create `.env` to override or set default variables.

-## Prerequisites
+## Dependencies

-Ruby version `3.2.2`
+Ruby version `3.2.x`
-Node version `20.x.x`
+Node version `20.11.x`
-Yarn version `4.0.2`
-PostgreSQL version `13.x.x`
+PostgreSQL version `13.1`
+Yarn version `4.0.x`

+Suggest using [asdf](asdf) for local development.

 ## Getting started